New festival of Theatre Reportage is looking for creative contributions.

 Last year (February, 2023) Ukrainian actor journalist Valera Simonchek also performed for Cardiff University students, using this method.
 Students remarked that they felt as if they could understand the war, for the first time through his personal narratives and direct performance style.

-This November ( 2024), members from the international group will be able to lead workshops and present performances in Cardiff, UK focusing primarily on the Middle East, however we hope very much to be joined by Valera to represent Ukraine, once again.
+This November ( 2024), members from the international group were invited to lead workshops and present performances in Cardiff, UK focusing primarily on the Middle East, they were refused entry to the UK.

-2. If you are an artist, theatre maker, film maker, poet, writer or an activist with something to say then there is also an opportunity to contribute to this three day event held in Cardiff at Chapter Arts Centre ( 6-8th November).
+2. If you are an artist, theatre maker, film maker, poet, writer or an activist with something to say then there is also an opportunity to contribute to an event at Cardiff at Chapter Arts Centre, in the near future ( dtbc)

 We welcome creative responses to current hidden and underrepresented wars and those living in the consequences of living every day in war and oppression.